 # [import] And I hate to complain that these songs go on too long, but they do.
 They average 9 minutes, and are all pretty samey.
 I wound up with a digital copy of this somehow, probably during the early days of digital music when sometimes I would do that, especially for pricey imports like this.
 Also see my review of Sigalame 2.

-Fangool - Jot Sa Bop: ? stars
+Fangool - Jot Sa Bop: notation

 Friday, November 9, 2018